elastos/Elastos.Developer.Website/content/faq/faq_general.md

 For the moment more than 80 developers are active in China.
 On top of that you can add all the developers that are part of the Cyber Republic and are spread all over the world.
 {{% /faqentry %}}

-{{% faqentry question="Does Elastos run on the Blockchain?" %}}
-No, the operating system (a virtual machine) does not run on the blockchain because if it did, the blockchain and the network would quickly become overloaded and very slow.
-The blockchain will be used to verify identities and link the ownership of data to each identity.
-Ela will serve as a currency in the Elastos ecosystem.
-{{% /faqentry %}}

 {{% faqentry question="This is all good and well but it still seems really complicated." %}}
 The foundation works on giving the user a pleasant user experience where possible.
 There will not be a lot of difference between surfing the classic internet and surfing on Elastos.
 {{% /faqentry %}}